Employee Tuition Grant

 Regular full-time employees are entitled to Employee Tuition Grants for academic services / accredited courses for self, spouse and dependent children who are claimed on their Federal Income Tax Returns for the year in which the grant is awarded.

 Grants may be applied to cover the cost of undergraduate, masters, and some doctoral level credit courses and have a basic enrollment in addition to the student requesting the grant.

-Regular full-time union and non-union employees, after 90 calendar days of continuous employment, are entitled to Employee Tuition Grants for academic services/accredited courses for self.
-Spouse and dependent children who are claimed on the employee’s Federal Income Tax Returns,* for the year in which the grant is awarded, are eligible immediately.
+Regular full-time union and non-union employees are entitled to Employee Tuition Grants for academic services / accredited courses for themselves.
+Spouse and dependent children who are claimed on the employee’s Federal Income Tax Returns, for the year in which the grant is awarded, are eligible immediately.
 Grants may be applied to cover the cost of undergraduate and graduate credit courses that are offered by Fairleigh Dickinson University.

 Grants are not awarded for Continuing Education non-credit programs and for programs offered through the School of Pharmacy and Health Sciences including but not limited to Pharmacy, Physician’s Assistant Studies, and Occupational Therapy.

 All other doctoral programs, including those offered through “Online Campus” are eligible for ETG’s as follows: Employees and/or their dependents receiving an ETG for doctoral programs are responsible for 40% of the stated tuition.